aboerzel/udacity-deep-reinforcement-learning-p1-navigation/README.md

 ## Environment Setup

-This section describes how to get the code for this project and configure the environment.
+This section describes how to get the code for this project and how to set up the environment.

 ### Getting the code